Skip to main content

 ShippingMethodSelector and PaymentMethodSelector use the shared UIChoice mode logic.
 Both support select and button-radio presentation.
 In checkout, selected values are written into checkout state before the form is submitted.

 Shipping method options come from package-aware Store API rates.
-Payment options come from Store API payment methods.
-The demo checkout uses select mode for both.
+Payment options come from enabled supported Woo payment methods.

 TermsCheckbox blocks submit when it is required and unchecked.
 CheckoutNotices renders checkout-scoped error messages.
 PlaceOrderButton triggers the parent CheckoutForm.